mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 Obscura + 2to 3la 8na
 Jesse,

-I've devised a projection of what will happen to Ara if our measurements continue and my prior estimate was correct.
+I've double-checked my calculations and assumptions, and they must be correct.
+I still can't wrap my head around it.

+The obscura must be aware of what they're doing.
+But what is their ultimate goal?
 We must get this information out as quickly as possible, so I'm leaving to find you.
-I've closed all the apertures.

 -Thimlu

+(don't have time to clean the lenses)
 ```

 "